Semisimplicity of \'etale cohomology of certain Shimura varieties: Eichler-Shimura Relations

 \subsection{Proof of Eichler-Shimura relations}

-\begin{proposition} Let $(G,X)$ be a Shimura datumn of abelian type, such that $G=\mathrm{Res}_{F/\bbQ}G'$, and $p$ a prime satisfying the conditions in Proposition \ref{prop:pconditions}.
-Let $H_i(t)$ be the polynomial defined in \eqref{eqn:h1}, viewed as a polynomial with coefficients in $\mathrm{Corr}(\sS_\kappa,\sS_\kappa)$ via the map $h$.
+We will now show the last part of Theorem \ref{ref:mainthms2} on the level of algebraic correspondences. \begin{proposition} Let $(G,X)$ be a Shimura datum of abelian type, such that $G=\mathrm{Res}_{F/\bbQ}H$, and $p$ a prime satisfying the conditions in Proposition \ref{prop:pconditions}.
+Let $H_i(t)$ be the polynomial defined in \eqref{eqn:h1}, viewed as a polynomial with coefficients in $\mathrm{Cor}(\bar{\calS}_{K_p}(G,X),\bar{\calS}_{K_p}(G,X))$ via $h$.
 Then we have the equality